Finding Your Personality Type

 INFJ - Introversion, Intuiting, Feeling, Judging

 Meaning is extremely important to you if you're an INFJ.
 You want to understand people's motivations.
 You're conscientious and committed to your values, and you want to do what's best for everyone.
 You're organized and decisive.

 ISFJ - Introversion, Sensing, Feeling, Judging

 As an ISFJ, you're quiet, responsible, and conscientious.
 You honor your commitments.
 You're thorough and accurate in your work.
 In relationships, you're loyal and considerate.
 You truly care how others feel.
 It's important to you that your environment is peaceful and harmonious.

 An ISTJ is quiet and serious.
 If you fit this personality type, you work hard to achieve success through dependability and responsibility.
 You're practical and realistic.
 You work steadily towards the logical solution you envision.
 You like things to be well-organized.
 You value tradition.

 The Big Five personality factors are sometimes used by managers making hiring decisions.
 People who are high in conscientiousness and agreeableness tend to do well in their careers, or at least they have a great capacity to do so.
-Extroversion is helpful in certain careers, and openness to experience is a good type of traits to have if you're in a creative career field.
-Recent research has shown that the MBTI may be somewhat flawed and that some of the personality types may be better understood regarding the Five-Factor model of personality.
+Extroversion is helpful in certain careers, and openness to experience is a good type of trait to have if you're in a creative career field.
+Recent research has shown that the MBTI may be somewhat flawed, and critics say that some of the personality types may be better understood using the Five-Factor model of personality.